mtleonardjr/mtl-weather-microservice/README.md

 # mtl-microservice-template

-This is a template for a simple microservice which uses 'concurrently' to start multiple node servers.
-This will be used as a skeleton for future microservice projects.
+This is a simple 'concurrent microservice' which will provide weather information based on input.